Types of Degrees Architectural Engineering Majors Are Getting

 Bachelor’s Degree Starting Salary

-Data from the U.S. Department of Education shows that architectural engineering technology students who graduated in 2015-2017 with a bachelor’s degree made a median starting salary of $52,600 per year.
+According to 2017-2018 data from the U.S. Department of Education, students who graduated with a bachelor’s degree in AE tech have a median salary of $52,600 during the early years of their career.
 During this timeframe, most salaries fell between $41,800 (25th percentile) and $60,700 (75th percentile).

 We don’t know for sure if all of these people took jobs related to AE tech so take that into consideration.